-effective ALP couplings to photons from loops of heavy fermions, which are severely constrained (see e.g., Ref.
-[41,69]).
+It should be noticed that we have taken into account only experiments that look for ALPs produced off electrons.
+It is however clear that the ALP also couples to photons at one-loop, and thus constraints from photoproduction should also be taken into account.
+Nevertheless, we expect such constraints to be mild, as the loop contributions to photo-production are suppressed by the relevant energy scale, which is typically large.
+This is in contrast to models with effective ALP couplings to photons from loops of heavy fermions, which are severely constrained (see e.g. Ref.
+[41, 69]).
 For example, in the relevant mass range of (10 - 100) MeV strong constraints on effective ALP couplings to photons arise from LEP [70], but we have checked that the resulting constraints on lepton couplings are weaker than constraints from perturbative unitarity.
 Details on this analysis and constraints on lepton couplings from photo-production will be presented in Ref.
 [71].

-D. Constraints from pion decays
+D. Constraints from Pion Decays

-Important constraints on leptonic ALP couplings also arise from meson decays with ALPs radiated off final-state leptons.
-The strongest bounds on electron couplings can be obtained from $\pi^+ \to e^+ \nu a$, $a \to e^+ e^-$ searches at the SINDRUM experiment [72], as recently discussed in Ref.
+Important constraints on leptonic ALP couplings also arise from meson decays with ALPs radiated off finalstate leptons.
+The strongest bounds on electron couplings can be obtained from $\pi^+ \rightarrow e^+\nu a, a \rightarrow e^+e^$ searches at the SINDRUM experiment [72], as recently discussed in Ref.
 [37].
-This analysis rules out ALP couplings to electrons larger than 10^{-4} for ALP masses below ~50 MeV and BR $(a \to e^+ e^-) \approx 1$, and provides the most relevant upper bound on g_e in the present scenario, see Fig. 2, where the parameter region excluded by the SINDRUM search is shown in gray.
+This analysis rules out ALP couplings to electrons larger than $10^{-4}$ for ALP masses below ~ 50 MeV and BR $(a \rightarrow e^+e^-) \approx 1$ , and provides the most relevant upper bound on $g_e$ in the present scenario, see Fig. 2, where the parameter region excluded by the SINDRUM search is shown in gray.

-E. Flavor alignment
+E. Flavor Alignment